kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![winston 3](../../content/images/fake-accounts/winston-like-3.JPG)

 - I feel like I'm fighting a raging battle, all on my own, against thousands of perverts and their handmaidens.
+- I'm unaware that a lot of what is going on is a conversation over-my-head between law enforcement and the criminals, as if innocent lives are in danger.
-- It seems that many, many people would like me silenced.
+- It seems that many, many people would like me silenced:
     - Criminal porn gangs from London.
     - Criminal porn gangs from Dénia.
-    - Criminals supporting the above including the Generalitat de Valencia.
+    - Anyone supporting the above including the Generalitat de Valencia.
     - Ineffective and corrupt police in the UK and Spain.
     - Misogynists generally.
     - Women's groups and sexual violence organizations who have been told to ignore me.